 Dr Jean Burgess (@jeanburgess) is Professor of Digital Media and Director of the Digital Media Research Centre (DMRC) at Queensland University of Technology.
 Her research focuses on the cultures, politics, and digital methods for studying social and mobile media platforms.

 You might want to look at my QUT Staff Profile, and you can find my publications at QUT’s eprints repository and my Google Scholar Profile.
 My Twitter account is @jeanburgess.
-The Wikipedia entry on me is very out of date and slightly odd, but there it is anyway.
+The Wikipedia entry on me is very out of date and quite odd, but there it is anyway.